jaohara/ts-tetris/README.md

 ## Structure

-The project structure is a little jumbled right now - all three of the relevant classes for the game are contained in the same file, `tetris.ts`.
+The project structure is a little jumbled right now - all of the relevant classes for the game are contained in the same file, `tetris.ts`.
 From top to bottom you've got classes for `Tetromino`, `Well`, and `Tetris`.

 To compile, just run `tsc tetris.ts`. `index.html` looks for the resulting `tetris.js`.